Not as bad as the cover art

 It’s not difficult to understand why Stetsasonic called it quits soon after.
 As much as they may have thought that the Hip Hop Band thing was a concept – the album showed that it wasn’t.
 At least not for them.
 Maybe that’s one of the reasons why Prince Paul’s production work is not as good as it was for De La Soul – one of the things those guys definitely had was a clear concept.
 It just isn’t enough to do the same old stuff and think that being a band is making all the difference, especially when that conceptual idea isn’t really followed through all the way.
 Letting the other band members be a producer as well on some of the tracks may seem like a logical idea, you know, helping the band feeling like a real band and all, but that’s really not all that makes a band.
 We just don’t know what they stand for.

 So, after this album, all the blood and sweat had been spent.
-The upcoming Gangsta Rap produced a lot of mediocre and even crappy albums as well – but in its best moments it was innovative, and that’s something you can’t say about this album.
+The upcoming Gangsta Rap produced a lot of mediocre and even crappy albums as well – but in its best moments it was innovative, and that’s something that is lacking on this album.
+It would take a while before another Hip Hop band would pick up where Stetsa left off – The Roots.

 Release for review: